dolanq/dolanq.github.io/essays/E3:_Preparing_for_WODs.md

   - 2
   - Placeholder
 ---
-Invoice 1 was the first WOD where we where required [Link to further details:](https://dport96.github.io/ITM352/morea/060.expressions-operators/experience-preparing-for-WOD.html)
+Invoice 1 was the first WOD where we where required to use dynamic variables and output the results onto a table.

+[Link to further details:](https://dport96.github.io/ITM352/morea/060.expressions-operators/experience-preparing-for-WOD.html)

 2) Discuss your experiences in performing the WOD.
 What worked well, what did you stumble on or slowed you down.